AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 The solution is divided into the sections below which will be described in detail during this tutorial.

-- Camera image to Amazon Simple Storage Service (S3) bucket
+- Camera image to Amazon Simple Storage Service (Amazon S3) bucket
 - AWS IoT Core (MQTT broker) and MQTT client
 - Amazon Rekognition PPE detection (inference)
 - AXIS Object Analytics (camera application) and event setup